3.7 Focus Groups

 1. Pick a single, clear purpose.
 One product or one issue per session.
 If you cannot state the learning goal in a sentence, you are not ready to run the group.

 2. Narrow your target audience.
 Talk to one segment at a time.
-Mixing distinct customer types in one room produces conversation that averages over real differences.
+Mixing distinct participant types in one room produces conversation that averages over real differences.

-3. Decide whether you need a control group.
-Running a parallel group of non-customers or a different segment lets you contrast opinions against a wider context.
+3. Decide whether you need a comparison group.
+Running a parallel group from a different segment lets you contrast opinions against a wider context.

 4. Refrain from ulterior motives.
 Do not run a focus group to validate a decision you have already made or to soft-launch a sales pitch.
 The signal will be skewed before the first question lands.